crytic/echidna/README.md

 Echidna should find a a call sequence that falisfies `echidna_sometimesfalse` and should be unable to find a falsifying input for `echidna_alwaystrue`.

-## Collecting and visualizing coverage
+### Collecting and visualizing coverage

-Echidna saves coverage in a special directory specifed with `corpusDir`.
-This will include a directory colled `coverage` with JSON files that can be replayed by our tool and a `covered.txt` plain-text file with the complete source code, indicatin how each lines was covered.
+After a fuzzing campaign is done, Echidna can save a corpus that maximizes coverage in a special directory specified with the `corpusDir` keyword in its config file.
+This directory will contain two entries: (1) a directory named `coverage` with JSON files that can be replayed by our tool and (2) a plain-text file named `covered.txt` with the complete source code, indicating how each line was covered.

-If you run `examples/solidity/basic/flags.sol`, Echidna will save a few files in `coverage` and a `covered.txt` file with the following lines:
+If you run `examples/solidity/basic/flags.sol` example, Echidna will save a few files in `coverage` and a `covered.txt` file with the following lines:

 ```
 *r  |  function set0(int val) public returns (bool){